VisualFP/docs/SA/design_concept/content/design/design_iteration_1_scratch_inspired.typ

 )<scratch_inspired_type_hole>

-In @scratch_inspired_type_hole, the second parameter of the `(+)` function is left unapplied.
-The portrayed type is `a`, a type-argument that would be declared in a separate, not yet specified window.
+In @scratch_inspired_type_hole, the second parameter of the `(+)` function is left unapplied, and thus, a type hole of type `Int` is shown.

 == Pattern Matching